vinibiavatti1/AirbusA320Checklist/README.md

 # Flight Gear - Airbus A320-family - Simple Guide

 This is a simple guide designed to help you set up and get started with the Airbus A320-family in FlightGear.
 Whether you want to understand cockpit layouts, practice standard procedures, or just enjoy the mechanics of flying this advanced airliner, this reference will walk you through the essential steps.
-The guide focuses entirely on **IFR (Instrument Flight Rules)** operations, specifically walking you through automated navigation management and precision **ILS (Instrument Landing System)** landings, ensuring you learn how to fully utilize the aircraft's advanced instrumental resources from takeoff to touchdown.
+The guide is highly versatile, catering to both **IFR (Instrument Flight Rules)** and **VFR (Visual Flight Rules)** operations.
+It walks you through automated navigation management, precision **ILS (Instrument Landing System)** landings, and manual, **FCU-controlled** visual approaches without **ILS** guidance, ensuring you learn how to fully utilize the aircraft's advanced systems from takeoff to touchdown.

 > ⚠️ **Note:** **Do not** use this guide for real-world aviation, flight training, or real aircraft operations!
 This is strictly for entertainment and desktop flight simulation purposes.